-Days after the suicide of fashion designer Kate Spade, at 55, the Centers for Disease Control and Prevention (CDC) reported that suicides are becoming more common in every age group, but especially in mid-life.
+Days after the suicide of fashion designer Kate Spade, at 55, the Centers for Disease Control and Prevention (CDC)

 The biggest increase was among men ages 45 to 64, and suicide is rising among mid-life women, too.